smartinternz02/SBSPS-Challenge-10639-EmpowerSkill-Community-Upskilling-Platform/README.md

 ### **Environment Variables**

 - This will require that you setup a MongoDB database.
 I recommend using MongoDB Atlas because there's a free option.
 - You will also need access to our Discord Developer Portal.
-For this, you can reach out @GarlandKey or @JoeKarow.
+For this, you can reach out @rahulkarda.
 - Do not try to run the server locally until you have completed the MongoDB and Discord setup.

 Copy `.env.example` in the root directory and name it `.env`